gomods/athens/docs/content/configuration/storage.md

             # Secret Key for Minio storage
             # Env override: ATHENS_MINIO_SECRET_ACCESS_KEY
             Secret = "YOUR_MINIO_SECRET_KEY"

-            # Timeout for networks calls made to Minio in seconds
-            # Defaults to Global Timeout
-            Timeout = 300

             # Enable SSL for Minio connections
             # Defaults to true